matt-powelldev2784/shared-calendar/README.md

 - npm install
 - npm start
-- project requires environment variable for firebase database
+- project requires environment variables for firebase database and authentication
 - project requires the authorized domain to be added to firebase for authentication